BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 von Neumann accomplished an unbelievable amount in his life.
-Seminal scientific discoveries across multiple disciplines.
+He made seminal scientific discoveries across multiple disciplines.
-Deeply influential work in geopolitics and with the US military in particular, including a key role in winning World War II.
+He did deeply influential work in geopolitics and with the US military in particular, including a key role in winning World War II.
 It was a rare combination indeed: elite scientific work and elite public sector work typically suit two very different kinds of minds.
 </p>